 This gazpacho recipe has remarkable variations extending from chunky and rustic to smooth and pleasing.

-For the bold and daring, add a touch of fresh habanero.
-And the lighthearted, mix in a little cilantro coupled with cucumbers.
+For the bold and daring, add a touch of fresh habanero peppers.
+And the lighthearted, mix in a little cilantro coupled with cucumbers and a mild chili.

 - 3 garlic cloves, minced